AndiKleini/KnowYourCustomer/README.md

 The solution is a training and experimental area for TDD.

-## Scenario 1 Calculating loyalty points
+## Scenario 1 Extending the calculation of loyalty points

-Following feature is requested by Zsofia:
+Following feature is requested:

-As a marketing manager I want to make loyalty of purchasing customers visible, so that proper classifications for bonus promotions can be made.
+**As a marketing manager I want to make loyalty of purchasing customers visible, so that proper classifications for bonus promotions can be made.**

-Actually customers who are purchasing a lot should get better bonus promotions.
+Actually customers who are recently purchasing a lot should get better bonus promotions.

 For the first iteration the simple formula $P = P + 2M$ calculating the value of the promotion points should do the trick.
 P is the variable of the loyalty points and M is the overall amount the customer spent within the last 30 days.

-Together with Zsofia we are creating proper specification
+Development, business and quality assuarance are discussion the feature and following scenario is created:

 Scenario: Layoality Profile points are evaluating to 5 + X * 2 when registration happended longer than 365 days and purchases in the hight of X were made within the last 30 days